primetang/LSD-OpenCV-MATLAB/README.md

 ------------------------------------------------

 ###1.
 Introduction
 LSD-OpenCV-MATLAB is toolbox of Line Segment Detector(LSD) for OpenCV and MATLAB, as part of the GSoC 2013 program.
-The original code and paper, developed by Rafael Grompone von Gioi, can be found at http://www.ipol.im/pub/art/2012/gjmr-lsd/.
+The original code and paper, developed by Rafael Grompone von Gioi, can be found at [here](http://www.ipol.im/pub/art/2012/gjmr-lsd/).

-#####Please feel free to contact me [tanggefu@gmail.com] if you have any questions.

 ###2.
 Compilation